 - Communicate regularly with families in the preferred language(s) spoken at home through the use of Google Translate or other professional translation service.

 - Develop and implement communications for students and families about how to prepare for the upcoming school year.

-- Encourage all students, faculty, staff, and visitors, through verbal and written communication (e.g., signage) to adhere to CDC and AAP guidance regarding the proper use of personal protective equipment (PPE), specifically acceptable masks.
+- Encourage all students, faculty, staff, and visitors, through verbal and written communication (e.g., signage) to adhere to CDC and AAP guidance regarding the proper use of personal protective equipment (PPE).

 - Post signs at every school entrance that cautions against entering school with symptoms related to COVID such as a fever, cough or shortness of breath.

-- Provide instruction or training to students on how to properly wash hands, wear a face mask, follow physical distancing protocols and practice proper respiratory hygiene.
+- Provide instruction or training to students on how to properly wash hands, wear a face mask (as needed), follow physical distancing protocols and practice proper respiratory hygiene.

 - Immediately notify the local health department via phone about potential COVID-19 cases and work closely with local health department guidelines for contact tracing and coordination as needed.